A recent client just sent this to me:

 Because you will sound exactly the same as everyone else.

-If you’re sending the same email templates, chances are shoppers are receiving the exact same emails from dozens of other sellers too.
+If you’re sending the same review email templates, chances are shoppers are receiving the exact same emails from dozens of other sellers too.

 As a result, there’s nothing making you stand out from the crowd.